Syntax-Err0r/Syntax-Err0r.github.io/docs/Silently_Install_Chrome_Extension.md

 ### Introduction

-Since "browsers are the new lsass", over last few weeks I have been interested in how Chrome Extensions work and how an attacker or Red Teamers like myself could leverage these for persistence/cookie stealing/etc. However, the most difficult part is installing these extensions.
+Since "browsers are the new lsass", over the last few weeks I have been interested in how Chrome Extensions work and how an attacker or Red Teamers like myself could leverage these for persistence/cookie stealing/etc. Extensions like [cursed chrome](https://github.com/mandatoryprogrammer/CursedChrome) can be invaluable during an op.
+However, the most difficult part is installing these extensions.
 I came across a couple articles such as attackers using powershell to use the [--load-extension](https://unit42.paloaltonetworks.com/chromeloader-malware/) parameter at the command line or using [remote debbuging](https://posts.specterops.io/stalking-inside-of-your-chromium-browser-757848b67949).
 However, these seemed somewhat easy to "detect" because of the command line parameters and the PPID's.
 Additionally, these are not persistent across sessions.
-I could hear my ex-coworker in the back of my mind saying "there's gotta be a better way!".
-My main inspiration was when opening Chrome and going to extensions, you could turn debug mode on and load an extension so I thought there HAS to be a way to do it without command line shenanigans.
+I could hear my ex-coworker in the back of my mind saying "there's gotta be a better way"!

 So I began to dig into Chrome--I had all my debuggers ready in my FLARE VM.
 I was ready to tackle all the AES and DPAPI Google would throw at me!
-Then after a few hours, I realized all I would need to be able to silently install a Chrome extension was some parameters for an HMAC algorithm and JSON edits in 1 file.
+After a few hours, I realized all I would need was some parameters for an HMAC algorithm and JSON edits in 1 file.
 I have not seen anyone write about this other than a [research paper](https://www.cse.chalmers.se/~andrei/cans20.pdf) I came across while writing the PoC.
 I certainly did not see any "red team" blogs weaponizing it or anything like that so I hope this is somewhat new to most.
 I cannot imagine someone did not weaponize this already so I apologize if I burn a TTP.

 ### Methodology/Walkthrough